openstack/charm-specs/specs/stein/backlog/swift-extended-cluster-operations.rst

 placed them into "maintenance mode" which will shutdown the api services and block any restarts until the units are resumed.
-The user will also have the option to set disable-ring-balance=true if they want check that their changes have been applied successully (to the builder files) prior to having the rings rebuilt and sycned across the cluster.
+The user will also have the option to set disable-ring-balance=true if they want check that their changes have been applied successfully (to the builder files) prior to having the rings rebuilt and sycned across the cluster.

 For the swift-storage charms, where currently one can only add devices but not